 - The EFA program will be managed by the Children’s Scholarship Fund NH; families should contact them if interested in enrolling or with questions.
 Educational providers should also contact them if they wish to be approved for the program.

 It is very important to distinguish this new program as separate and distinct from traditional homeschooling.
 Home education follows the requirements in RSA 193-A and Ed 315 rules.
-Families do not receive taxpayer funds to support their children’s education and are free to access any resource and provider they wish.
+Families do not receive taxpayer funds to support their children’s education and are free to access any resource and provider they wish, including classes and co-curriculars offered at their local public schools.
 Homeschoolers keep annual assessment results private and should they wish to end their home ed program, the child may utilize any of NH’s other educational options.

 We hope this brief explanation is helpful to families considering this new option.